JuheonYi/JuheonYi.github.io/_pages/home.md

 ## Experience

 * Institute of Computer Technology, Seoul National University, Jun.
 2020 ~ Aug.
 2020
-  * Researcher, as part of the alternative compulsory military service in Korea
+  * Researcher, as part of the alternative military service in Korea

 * Institute of New Media and Communications (INMC), Seoul National University, Nov.
 2018 ~ May.
 2020
-  * Researcher, as part of the alternative compulsory military service in Korea
+  * Researcher, as part of the alternative military service in Korea

 ## Education
 * Ph.D., Computer Science and Engineering, Seoul National University, Sep.
 2020 ~